nicosmaris/jaeger-rails-demo/README.md

 Open your browser in:
 `http://localhost:3000/second_service`

+This runs first service action which
+ - make a database query
-This runs first service action which pings to a second service that at the end pings back to the first one.
+ - and pings to a second service that service, pings back to the first one.

 Now, you should be able to see the traces into Jaeger UI `http://localhost:16686`